robbrody/RB_Python_Data_Project/README.md

 *Scatter Plot Showing the Most Optimal Skills for Data Analysts in the United States*

 ### Insights:
-* Programming languages (specifically Python and SQL) appear to be the most optimal skills to learn as data analysts in the United States.
+* Programming languages (specifically Python and SQL) appear to be the most optimal skills to learn for data analysts in the United States.
 They are at the top corner of the graph in terms of median salary and percentage of job postings.
 In the mid-tier you also have programming languages R and SAS.
 Python and SQL skills are the most optimal to learn for Data Anlaysts in the United States.
 * The next most optimal skill technology category appears to be analyst tools, specifically Tableau and Excel, as the 3rd and 4th most optimal skills.
 Further down the list of optimal analyst tools are Power BI, Powerpoint, and Word.
-* Database and cloud technologies do not appear to be as likely in job postings, but they do pay well.
+* Database and cloud technologies do not appear to be as likely in job postings but they do pay well.
 These would be the least optimal skills to learn based on these findings.